Kingman and Heritage Islands: 1920s–1940s

-1950s–60s
+1950s–1960s

 The city finally extended East Capitol Street across the Anacostia River and Kingman Island in 1955.
 That 1934 proposal was finally approved by city and federal planners in 1949.
 Construction required that 650000 cuyd of lake bottom be dredged from Kingman Lake and replaced with sand and gravel to create a gently curving peninsula that extended 800 ft into the western side of the lake.
-1.3 e6cuyd of fill would be used to raise the peninsula 35 ft above the low water mark, so that the bridge's western approaches could built on the new land.
+1.3 e6cuyd of fill would be used to raise the peninsula 35 ft above the low water mark, so that the bridge's western approaches could be built on the new land.
 The Whitney Young Memorial Bridge opened in November 1955.

 Reclaimed land on the western shore of Kingman Lake became the site of RFK Stadium in 1957.
 D.C. officials, who had been seeking a site for a large all-purpose sports stadium since the early 1930s, finally won support from the U.S. House of Representatives for a stadium at Anacostia Park in January 1957.
 D.C.
 Commissioners approved the site a few days after the House vote, and the District of Columbia Stadium (renamed Robert F. Kennedy Stadium in 1968) opened in 1961.

 A number of development proposals were made for Kingman Island throughout the 1960s, although few were adopted.
 A second concrete span for Benning Bridge was constructed in 1961; the old span now carried eastbound traffic, while the new span carried only westbound traffic.
 In 1961, the NCPPC proposed filling in 59 acre of Kingman Lake (about 50 to 60 percent of the lake's total area) and relocating some of the riprap walls to make Islands 3 and 4 part of the mainland and add an additional 19 acre to Langston Golf Course.
 This plan was never acted on, and a year later the city proposed turning Kingman Island into a landfill.
 Two years later, the city proposed closing the first nine holes of Langston Golf Course and building a $10 million public aquarium on the site, but the National Park Service refused to turn over the land to the city.
 In 1965, the city again asked permission to turn Kingman Island into a landfill.
 Although this plan was not approved, the city did begin dumping environmental trash (such as grass cuttings, leaves, and tree stumps) on Kingman Island at this time.
 Four years later, the city proposed closing all of Langston Golf Course and building extensive low-income public housing on the golf course and the rest of Kingman Island.